wespd/git-demo/README.md

-# wes is cool
+# wes and hyde are  cool

 This is why

-## why wes is cool
+## why wes and hyde are cool
-1. wes nice
+1. their nice
-2. wes is smart
+2. thier smart